seapoe1809/Health_server/README.md

 ============

-Darnahi currenlty uses Ollama for local LLM's and specifically Mistral-Nemo:
+Darnahi currently uses Ollama for local LLM's and specifically Mistral-Nemo:

 Structured and Unstructured RAG architecture: This helps the LLM quickly find and understand the specific health information it needs from your medical data.